rails-api/rails-api/README.md

 ### Choosing Middlewares

-A bare application comes with the following middlewares by default.
+An api application comes with the following middlewares by default.

 * *Rack::Cache*: Caches responses with public *Cache-Control* headers using HTTP caching semantics.
 * *Rack::Sendfile*: Uses a front-end server's file serving support from your Rails application.